aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-msg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ODT to MSG?</h2>

+ODT (OpenDocument Text) is an open standard for word processing documents, which is used by many applications such as Apache OpenOffice, LibreOffice, and OpenOffice.org.
+MSG (Outlook Message File) is a file format used by Microsoft Outlook and Exchange to store email messages, contact, appointment, and other items.
+Converting ODT to MSG allows users to access the content of the ODT file in Outlook.

-For a Python developer, who is trying to add a ODT to MSG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+<h2>How Aspose.Total helps for ODT to MSG Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that makes the conversion of ODT to MSG easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MSG format.
+This process can be automated using Aspose.Total for Python via .NET API.
+It provides a simple and efficient way to convert ODT to MSG without any manual intervention.
+The API also supports other features such as formatting, text extraction, and image manipulation.

 {{% /blocks/products/pf/feature-page-summary %}}